+Before Boris Johnson became PM he was defending the Ancient Greeks in debates (but not the modern ones as it seems).
 Among others, he mentioned of course that the Greeks created democracy, theatre, etc and eventually...
-Rome itself (snap), which was practically 'based' on Greece (he meant to say 'rip-off' but he was being polite).
+Rome itself (#snap!), which was practically 'based' on Greece (he meant to say it was a 'rip-off' but he was being polite).

-Thank you anyway, Boris. 🙏 I'm sure you'll make a great Prime Minister one day!
+Thank you anyway, Boris.
+I'm sure you'll make a great Prime Minister one day!

 One could argue (I know I would) that even what this city alone created was the foundations of Western Civilisation (cliché but true).

 Speaking of civilisation, let's talk literature for example: the most famous Latin epic poem, the Aeneid (well, ok, not 'Harry-Potter-famous' but it did pretty well), was practically fashioned after Homer's epics (Iliad, Odyssey - now that's famous!) in an effort to create a forced made-up connection (I kinda overdid it here but so did Virgil...) with the Trojans (people of the Near East), who had absolutely nothing to do with the Romans (who were of course Europeans!).
 I mean seriously, Virgil...